 Honey Bee Brooch

 I first fell in love with Wendy’s work when I saw it in an ad showing her Saul Bell Design Award necklace in 2010.
 Her necklace had so many interesting parts and it told a story.
 Over the years Wendy’s work has evolved and become more sophisticated.
 Her necklace (shown above) “Thorn Bird” was a finalist piece in 2017.
 Wendy created a companion brooch and is sharing her process with us.
-This project is presented by PMC Connection.
+This project is presented by PMC Connection and Mitsubishi Materials.

 Project Materials and Supplies